Alternative Delivery Methods

 - Powerpoint can be used to produce narrated slideshows in video form

 - Self-assessment quizzes to assess student progress

 - Discussion Boards – Allow the students to create topics with a discussion board and advise them to support each other in their learning.
 You should moderate this board and encourage engagement by posing questions

-Use Collaborate Ultra as a Virtual classroom and web-conferencing solution.
+Use Zoom as a Virtual classroom and web-conferencing solution.